 - Science of Global Climate Change

-- Climate Change on Tropical Coasts: Social and Ecological Methods
+- Social and Ecological Methods on Tropical Coasts

 A cornerstone of SIT degree programs is the practicum.
 This allows you to apply learning from the classroom in real-world settings while getting hands-on, professional experience.

-For a semester, you’ll work with a climate change or environmental sustainability think tank, NGO, government agency, or other organization involved in policy/advocacy work in Washington, DC; New York City; or a global location of your choice.
+For your final semester, SIT will support you in finding an approved practicum with a climate change or environmental sustainability think tank, NGO, government agency, or other organization involved in policy/advocacy work in a global location of your choice.
 This practicum experience will give you the opportunity to practice policy/advocacy work in a real-world setting and to expand your professional network and strengthen your ability to develop grounded expectations about what constitutes feasible climate change strategies.
-Your practicum may be a paid professional position or an unpaid internship.
+Your practicum is completed alongside other semester coursework.

 During this period, you’ll remain engaged with faculty and other students and receive course credit for documenting the integration of your knowledge and skills while working in a professional context.